MenakaGodakanda/TrafficLightController/README.md

 # Traffic Light Controller

 ## Overview
 This project simulates a traffic light controller using a real-time operating system (RTOS) approach in a POSIX environment.
-It demonstrates the use of threads, state machines, and basic embedded system concepts using C programming.
+It demonstrates the use of threads, state machines, and basic embedded system concepts using C programming. <br>
+<a href="https://github.com/MenakaGodakanda/TrafficLightController/blob/main/Project_Description.md">Project Description</a>

 ## Features
 - Real-time Operating System (RTOS) Simulation: It's not a true RTOS, the project utilizes POSIX threads to simulate real-time behavior.
 Each thread represents a component of the traffic light system.